UCL-EO/geog0111/docs/018_Running_Python.md

 We then have a document string (contained within pairs of triple quotes) describing the purpose and some features of the code in this file.
 We provide some further information as variables written in the form `__var__` as relevant metadata for the file.

     def helloWorld():
-        '''
-        function to print the string 'hello world'
+        '''function to print the string "hello world"''' print('hello world')
-        '''
-        print('hello world')

 Next, we define a *function* containing the code we want.
 In this case, the main body of the code is simply: